ember-learn/ember-blog/source/2019-09-27-the-ember-times-issue-117.md

 ## [A newly adopted Ember Addon 🐣](https://twitter.com/Alonski/status/1177577454711582720)

 [Adopted Ember Addons](https://github.com/adopted-ember-addons) has adopted [ember-sortable](https://github.com/adopted-ember-addons/ember-sortable), an addon which provides Sortable UI primitives for Ember.
-The addon was created by [Jamie White](https://github.com/jgwhite) over four years again and he has been maintaining it all this time!
+The addon was created by [Jamie White](https://github.com/jgwhite) over four years ago and he has been maintaining it all this time!
 The time has come however for the addon to get some new love ❤ under the Adopted Ember Addons umbrella.

 Adopted Ember Addons is a project with the goal of giving addons in the Ember Community a place to stay maintained when the original maintainer decides that they would like to pass on the mantle for the maintaining of the addon that they created.
 The [program guidelines](https://github.com/adopted-ember-addons/program-guidelines) explain how the program works.